 1. Laparoscopic Surgery

-Laparoscopic surgery is a proven treatment.
-In this procedure, anesthesia is administered to the patient.
-Then, the doctor inserts viewing scopes through narrow tubes into the abdomen through tiny incisions.
+Laparoscopic surgery is a proven colon cancer treatment.
+In this procedure, a surgeon inserts viewing scopes through narrow tubes into the abdomen through tiny incisions.
 From there, the surgeon proceeds to remove the cancerous tissues.

 Laparoscopic surgery involves fewer cuts and incisions as compared to traditional surgery.
 Recovery is therefore much faster and has fewer risks of internal scarring.